GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-09-6-data-lineage-with-dataproc.md

 <hr>
 <hr>

-## 5. Weaving in Apache Airflow lineage capability for richer lineage visualization
+## 5. Weaving in Apache Airflow lineage capability for even more richer lineage visualization